NeutronGraphic/OpenclassroomsProject/README.md

 # OpenclassroomsProject
-gathers all the training projects realized on Openclassroom
+gathers all the training projects realized on Openclassroom and others.